zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 * [Linux Device Drivers 3](http://lwn.net/Kernel/LDD3/) is available free online.
 * The [OPW internship for the Linux kernel](http://kernelnewbies.org/OPWIntro)
-* the kernel newbies website
-* A few fun kernel modules I wrote
-* the eudalypta challenge
-* the OPW website
 * Linux Weekly News
   ([here's an index](http://lwn.net/Archives/GuestIndex/))
+* [Brendan Gregg](http://brendangregg.com/) has a ton of extremely useful writing about performance analysis tools like `perf` and `ftrace` on Linux.

 ### You can be a kernel hacker

 I'm not a kernel hacker, really.
-But now when I look at awesome actual kernel hackers like [Valerie Aurora]() or [Sarah Sharp](), I no longer think that they're wizards.
+But now when I look at awesome actual kernel hackers like [Valerie Aurora](http://valerieaurora.org/) or [Sarah Sharp](http://sarah.thesharps.us/), I no longer think that they're wizards.
 I now think those are people who worked really hard on becoming better at kernel programming, and did it for a long time!
 And if I spent a lot of time working on learning more, I could be a kernel hacker too.

 And so could you.